Fixing WordPress WooCommerce HTML Email Problems

 Top WooCommerce Email FAQs

-6. Answer: Yes, WooCommerce allows you to customize email templates directly from the WordPress admin area under WooCommerce > Settings > Emails.
+6. Yes, WooCommerce allows you to customize email templates directly from the WordPress admin area under WooCommerce > Settings > Emails.